Ben Mink: Other collaborations

 He co-produced Red Velvet Car for Heart's Ann and Nancy Wilson, released in the fall of 2010, and appeared onstage in the band's concert video Night at Sky Church.
 Mink was back at the helm as producer of Heart's 2012 album Fanatic, which included the single "Walkin' Good", featuring Sarah McLachlan.

-Mink co-produced and performed on Feist's Grammy-nominated hit single "1-2-3-4", playing strings and guitars.
+Mink co-produced and performed on Feist's Grammy-nominated hit single "1234", playing strings and guitars.

-He is a member of the Black Sea Station, a North American klezmer supergroup.
+He is a member of Black Sea Station, a North American klezmer supergroup.
 Their debut recording, Transylvania Avenue, is produced by Mink, and was released on Rounder Records in the Fall of 2010 as a digital download.
-He has also produced other klezmer musical acts in the past, such as Finjan, The Klezmatics, and Chava Alberstein.
+He has also produced other klezmer musical acts in the past, such as Finjan, the Klezmatics, and Chava Alberstein.

 Soundtracks

 Mink scored the 2007 biopic Confessions of an Innocent Man about British-Canadian engineer William Sampson, which garnered him a Gemini Award.